Discovering the Network Granger Causality in Large Vector Autoregressive Models: Introduction

 \subsection{Network Granger causality}

 Suppose that an $N$-dimensional time series $\by$ follows the stationary VAR($K$) model:

 where $\bPhi_k=(\phi_{ij,k})$ is the $k$th coefficient matrix and $\bu_t$ is the error vector.
 The predictability relationship among the $N$ time series manifests as the sparsity pattern of the coefficient matrices in the VAR($K$) model.
-For this VAR model, the \textit{Granger-causal network} is defined as the graph $G=(V,E)$ with vertex set $V=\{1,\dots,N\}=:[N]$ and edge set $E$ such that for distinct $i,j\in V$, $i\to j \in E$ if and only if $\phi_{ji,k}\not=0$ for some $k\in[K]$.
-The same definition has been adopted by \cite{BasuShojaieMicha2015} and \cite{Eichler2007,Eichler2012},\footnote{He includes contemporaneous connections via non-zero error covariance in his causal graph called the \textit{path diagram}, but we do not consider them in this article.} for instance.
+The \textit{Granger-causal network} is defined as the graph $G=(V,E)$ with vertex set $V=[N]:=\{1,\dots,N\}$ and edge set $E$ such that for distinct $i,j\in V$, $i\to j \in E$ if and only if $\phi_{ji,k}\not=0$ for some $k\in[K]$.
+The same definition has been adopted by \cite{BasuShojaieMicha2015} and \cite{Eichler2007,Eichler2012}, for instance.
 See also \cite{Shojaie2021} for recent advances in the analysis of network Granger causality.
-As an illustration, we consider the 4-dimensional VAR(2) model with the sparsity pattern of the coefficient matrices shown in Figure \ref{figure:gcn}(a), where the non-zero and zero elements in $\bPhi_{1}$ and $\bPhi_{2}$ are indicated as the gray and white cells, respectively.
+As an illustration, we consider the 4-dimensional VAR(2) model with the sparsity pattern of the coefficient matrices shown in Figure \ref{figure:gcn}(a), where the non-zero and zero elements are indicated as the gray and white cells, respectively.
 From this sparse structure, we readily obtain the associated Granger-causal network in Figure \ref{figure:gcn}(b).